hexinfra/gorox/README.md

   * Forward Proxy (SOCKS, HTTP Tunnel)
   * ... and more through its highly extensible compoments design!

-Gorox is currently under heavy development, *ALL FEATURES ARE EXPERIMENTAL!* For more details about Gorox, please see our project site: https://gorox.org/.
+Gorox is under heavy development, *CURRENTLY ALL FEATURES ARE EXPERIMENTAL!* For more details about Gorox, please see our project site: https://gorox.org/.